hal-uw/tpds22-artifact/LONESTAR/apps/pr/README.md

 e.g., ./pr_gsrb -o outfile.txt -x 1000000 ../../inputs/USA-road-d.W.gr

-After the application runs it wil ask you for a block factor, this basically corresponds to NumTBs/SM for the volta can enter any value between 1 and 16
+After the application runs it will ask you for a block factor, this basically corresponds to NumTBs/SM for the volta can enter any value between 1 and 16

 Graphs Corresponding to these block factors are
 1 - bgg.gr